 Frequency: 2 sets; 10 reps

-- Stand with your feet hip-width apart and hold the bar with both hands horizontally across your thighs.
+- Stand hip-width and hold a bar across your thighs

 Other types of exercises: